 Typical work activities

 Tasks may vary slightly depending on whether it is a short or long-haul flight and the size of the team you are working in.
-However, they typically include:
+However, duties include:

 attending a pre-flight briefing, during which air cabin crew are assigned their working positions for the upcoming flight.
 Crew are also informed of flight details, the schedule and if there are passengers with any special requirements, such as diabetic passengers, passengers in wheelchairs or the number of infants on board;

-carrying out pre-flight duties, including checking the safety equipment, ensuring the aircraft is clean and tidy, ensuring that information in the seat pockets is up to date and that all meals and stock are on board;
+carrying out pre-flight duties, including checking the safety equipment and security checks, ensuring the aircraft is clean and tidy, ensuring that information in the seat pockets is up to date and that all meals, drinks and stock are on board;

 welcoming passengers on board and directing them to their seats;

-informing passengers of the aircraft safety procedures and ensuring that all hand luggage is securely stored away;
+informing fliers of the aircraft safety procedures and ensuring that all hand luggage is securely stored away;

-checking all passenger seat belts and galleys are secure prior to take-off;
+checking all seat belts and galleys are secure prior to take-off;

-making announcements on behalf of the pilot and answering passenger questions during the flight;
+making announcements on behalf of the pilot and answering questions during the flight;

 selling duty-free goods and advising passengers of any allowance restrictions in force at their destination;